arfc/2025-macmillan-ans/README.md

-# Rhys's ANS Student Conference Abstract
+# Rhys's ANS Winter Conference Abstract
-In this folder, we will outline and write Rhys's abstract for the student conference.
+In this folder, we will outline and write Rhys's abstract for the winter conference.

 ## Steps:
 - [ ] Read papers about your topic and take notes.